nhan-hcmut/Data_structures_and_algorithms/Week_1_Recursion/Lab/README_recursion.md

 + String s consists only of letters (a-z and A-Z) and spaces.
 + There is only one space between two adjacent words.
 + String s does not begin or end with any spaces.
++ The iostream library and namespace std have been used.

 For example:
 + Test 1: cout << reverseSentence("data structure and algorithm is scary");